ryan4yin/nixos-rk3588/README.md

 ## How this flake works

-A complete Linux system typically consists of four components: U-Boot, the kernel, device tree, and the root file system (rootfs).
+A complete Linux system typically consists of five components: U-Boot, the kernel, device trees, firmwares, and the root file system (rootfs).

-Among these, U-Boot, the kernel, and the device tree are hardware-related and require customization for different SBCs.
+Among these, U-Boot, the kernel, device trees, and firmwares are hardware-related and require customization for different SBCs.
 On the other hand, the majority of content in the rootfs is hardware-independent and can be shared across different SBCs.

-Hence, the fundamental approach here is to use the hardware-specific components(U-Boot, kernel, and device tree) provided by the vendor(orangepi/rockpi/...), and combine them with the NixOS rootfs to build a comprehensive system.
+Hence, the fundamental approach here is to use the hardware-specific components(U-Boot, kernel, and device trees, firmwares) provided by the vendor(orangepi/rockpi/...), and combine them with the NixOS rootfs to build a comprehensive system.

 Regarding RK3588/RK3588s, a significant amount of work has been done by Armbian on their kernel, and device tree.
 Therefore, by integrating these components from Armbian with the NixOS rootfs, we can create a complete NixOS system.